-Theater BA: Design/Production Elective Sequence
+Theater BA: Design/Production Emphasis

-Students interested in stage management should know that there is no directed course sequence in stage management.
+Students interested in stage management should know that there is no specific emphasis in stage management.
 There is one course that is taught specifically to stage management students.
 After completing this course students may then elect to begin stage managing productions under production and directing faculty supervision.
 Students who wish to stage manage/assistant stage manage must apply to do so.
 Assignment to a play is by interview and analysis of the work done in the stage management class.
 Subsequent assignment is contingent on successful completion of previous stage management/assistant stage management assignments.

 Students admitted to the major in the design/production emphasis are not guaranteed a place in the design/production classes each quarter.
 All emphasis classes require instructor consent to enroll.
 The faculty may elect to not continue a student in the emphasis at any time.
 This could be due to poor performance or poor citizenship (excessive absences, not working up to the standards of the class, poor grades in the class, etc.).
 In this situation the student would still graduate with a degree in Theater (providing that s/he completes the degree requirements), but without an emphasis.

 Like all other theater undergraduate emphases, design/production is not a "major."
 All undergraduates in the theater program are Theater majors and graduate with a bachelor of arts (B.A.) degree in Theater.

 All Theater undergraduate students (from any area) may audition for most departmental undergraduate productions.

 Please note that students in the UCLA TFT Department of Theater cannot transfer to the Department of Film, Television and Digital Media at any time during their four years here, nor can they change from their emphasis into the acting or musical theater emphases.